Over 64,000 people and counting don't want to see pictures of your baby on Facebook. They would rather look at pictures of cats.

 I love my kids and think they and their antics are cute, but I'm sure I have some friends who for whatever reason really couldn't care less.
 They probably just scroll on by, or block my updates entirely if I post too much about them.

-It doesn't ruffle my feathers, probably because I have no idea they are doing it—one reason perhaps why the "dislike" button has never made it onto Facebook.
+It doesn't ruffle my feathers, probably because I have no idea they are doing it—one reason perhaps why the "unlike" button has never made it onto Facebook.
 Can you imagine the drama?
 No thank you.

 Why shouldn't people have the ability to block such content on their feeds?
 I can (happily) block hearing about whatever game app is your current obsession.